Split Unlearning: SISA Split Unlearning

 \subsection{Problem Definition}

-In the context of split learning, the training set $D_o$ is distributed among $k$ clients, none of whom have knowledge of each other's existence, and a server that primarily serves as a training service provider.
-In the rest of this paper, we consider that the dataset is distributed in a horizontally non-IID manner, i.e., each client owns a subset of $D_o$ with full features.
-We also identify a machine unlearning scenario in a public network under the split learning setting, namely public split unlearning.
+In the context of SL, the training dataset $D_o$ is distributed among $K$ clients and a server, functioning as a training service provider.
+Throughout this paper, we assume a horizontally non-IID data distribution, where each client possesses a subset of $D_o$ characterized by distinct feature distributions and imbalanced label distributions.

-\textbf{Public Setting.} For a trained split learning model $\mathcal{F}_o$, we can divide it into a client-side part $\mathcal{F}_o^k$ for the $k$-th client, and a server-side part $\mathcal{F}_o^s$.
-Each $k$-th client individually owns its $\mathcal{F}_o^k$ and shares a single $\mathcal{F}_o^s$.
-When evaluating the model's performance from the perspective of the $k$-th client, the focus is on $\mathcal{T}(Concat(\mathcal{F}_o^k, \mathcal{F}_o^s), D_o^k)$.
-This underscores that in the public setting, clients are more than mere extensions of a server, and are not confined to the role of data collectors.
-They act as individual users who manage their own local data, aiming to improve their pre-trained local model's prediction accuracy through the server's computational capabilities and resources.
-Therefore, when assessing the performance of $\mathcal{F}_o^s$, the focus should be on $\mathcal{T}(Concat(\mathcal{F}_o^k, \mathcal{F}_o^s), D_o^k),\forall k$ individually, rather than aggregating them and assessing performance from the server's perspective, which would simply compile the performance from each $k$-th client.
-This approach reflects the distinctive attributes of the public setting under consideration.
+\textbf{Multi-client settings.} We focus on multi-client scenarios.
+For a trained model $\mathcal{F}_o$, we can divide it into a client-side part $\mathcal{F}_o^k$ for client $k$, and a server-side part $\mathcal{F}_o^s$.
+Each client $k$ owns its $\mathcal{F}_o^k$ in parallel and shares a single $\mathcal{F}_o^s$.
+We define the evaluation of model performance from the perspective of client $k$ as $\mathcal{T}(Concat(\mathcal{F}_o^k, \mathcal{F}_o^s), D_o^k)$, where $\mathcal{T}$ represents the evaluation function.
+Each client functions as an individual user managing its local data, aiming to enhance the prediction accuracy of its pre-trained local model by leveraging the server’s computational capabilities with the shared server-side model segment.
+Consequently, the performance assessment focuses on the server's perspective, which aggregates the independent evaluations, $\mathcal{T}(Concat(\mathcal{F}_o^k, \mathcal{F}_o^s), D_o^k),\forall k$.

-\textbf{Public Split Unlearning.} Accordingly, any $k$-th client that raises a unlearning request should be conducted only between this particular client and the server, with no needs of other $(k' \neq k)$-th clients being involved in the unlearning process.
-This means the server should unlearn $k$-th client's unlearned features from the server-side part $\mathcal{F}_o^s$ upon the intermediate outputs of the retrained client-side part $\mathcal{F}_o^k$.
-Formally, to respond to the unlearning request for a series of data samples $D_u^k$ raised by $k$-th client, the split learning model needs to be converted into an unlearned model $\mathcal{F}_u$ trained on $D_u=D_o\setminus\lbrace D_u^k \rbrace$.
+\textbf{Independent unlearning.} Accordingly, any client $k$ that raises an unlearning request should be conducted only between this particular client and the server, with no needs of other clients $k'$ $(k' \neq k)$ being involved in the unlearning process.
+This means the server should unlearn the unlearned features of client $k$ from the server-side part $\mathcal{F}_o^s$ upon the intermediate outputs of the updated client-side part $\mathcal{F}_o^k$.
+Formally, to respond to the unlearning request for a series of data samples $D_u^k$ raised by client $k$, the entire SL network needs to satisfy an unlearned model $\mathcal{F}_u$ trained on $D_u=D_o\setminus\lbrace D_u^k \rbrace$.